cosmicjs/gatsby-localization-app-starter/docs/article.md

 ## Installing the demo (from source)

-The project source can be found `here` on github.
+The project source can be found [here  on GitHub](https://github.com/flynnham/comsicjs-gatsby-localisation-starter).
 After cloning the repository, you should have something that loosely resembles the following structure.

 ```
 .gitignore